 Seller's Description:

-Add this copy of Elective Affinities a Novel (Oxford World's Classics) to cart. $5.14, good condition, Sold by Goldstone Books rated 4.0 out of 5 stars, ships from Ammanford, CARMS, UNITED KINGDOM, published 2008 by OUP Oxford.
+Add this copy of Elective Affinities (Oxford World's Classics) to cart. $3.85, good condition, Sold by Phatpocket Limited rated 5.0 out of 5 stars, ships from Waltham Abbey, ESSEX, UNITED KINGDOM, published 1999 by Oxford University Press, USA.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.